Huaihai campaign

-The Huaihai campaign (淮海戰役 (Huáihǎi Zhànyì)), or Battle of Hsupeng (徐蚌会战 (徐蚌會戰, Xúbèng Huìzhàn)), was one of the military conflicts in the late stage of the Chinese Civil War between the Kuomintang and the Chinese Communist Party.
+The Huaihai campaign (淮海戰役 (Huáihǎi Zhànyì)), or Battle of Hsupeng (徐蚌会战 (徐蚌會戰, Xúbèng Huìzhàn)), was one of the military conflicts in the late stage of the Chinese Civil War between the Kuomintang and the Chinese Communist Party (CCP).
 The campaign started when the People's Liberation Army (PLA) launched a major offensive against the Kuomintang headquarters in Xuzhou on 6 November 1948, and ended on 10 January 1949 when the PLA reached the north of the Yangtze.

 Background

-After the fall of Jinan to the Communists on 24 September 1948, the PLA began planning for a larger campaign to engage the remaining Nationalist forces in the Shandong province and their main force in Xuzhou.
+After the fall of Jinan to the CCP on 24 September 1948, the PLA began planning for a larger campaign to engage the remaining Nationalist forces in the Shandong province and their main force in Xuzhou.
 In face of the rapidly deteriorating military situation in the Northeast, the Nationalist government decided to deploy on both sides of the Tianjin–Pukou Railway to prevent the PLA from advancing south toward the Yangtze River.

 PLA strategy

-Su Yu, the acting commander of the Eastern China Field Army proposed an operational plan to the Communist war council.
+Su Yu, the acting commander of the Eastern China Field Army proposed an operational plan to the CCP war council.
 The plan was to encircle the Nationalist Sixth and Seventh Army, which were still stationed in the Shandong province.
 The council quickly approved this plan and ordered the Central Plains Field Army under Liu Bocheng, Chen Yi (Commander of the Eastern China Field Army and liaison to the Central Plains Field Army) and Deng Xiaoping (Political Commissar of the Central Plains Field Army) to assault the Nationalist garrison in Henan and Anhui to breakthrough to Shandong.

+Order of Battle

+People's Liberation Army

+Two field armies of the People's Liberation Army were directly involved.
+The East China Field Army, holding the sector between Teng county and the East China Sea, was led by Chen Yi with Su Yu acting; the Central Plains Field Army, holding the region northwest of Xuzhou in Henan, was led by Liu Bocheng with Deng Xiaoping as commissar.